HL7NZ/nes-ig/input/pagecontent/createEntitlement.md

 * Community services card holders (CSC)
 * Pharmaceutical subsidy card holders (PSC)

-**Scenarios for use**
+#### Additional information

+##### CSC

-* CSC
+* The create CSC operation should be used when:
-  * A CSC entitlement is not returned with a search of the entitlements service, however a person presents with a CSC card.
-Note: Most CSC entitlements are automatically created when CSC details are recieved by Te Whatu Ora from work and income (Ministry of Social Development).
+  * a CSC entitlement is not returned with a search of the entitlements service however a person presents with a CSC.
+In this scenario the NHI match service hasn't been able to match an NHI to a CSC provided by MSD.
+The create matches the NHI with the CSC information provided by MSD and creates the entitlement.
+Most CSC entitlements are automatically created when CSC details are recieved.
   * A CSC-dependent entitlement is not returned with a search of the entitlements service for a [dependent child of a community services card holder](https://www.tewhatuora.govt.nz/for-health-providers/claims-provider-payments-and-entitlements/community-services-card/).
+In this case the create operation is used to create and entitlement for the dependent child.
+The dependent childs CSC entitlement will have the same card number as the parent.
+The FHIR service uses the relationship attributre to denote a dependent card holder.

 * PSC
-  * A family unit is eligible to recieve a PSC, and no PSC entitlement is returned with a search of the entitlements service.
+  * The create PSC operation should be used when an individual or family unit is eligible to recieve a PSC and no PSC entitlement is returned with a search of the entitlements service.
+  * When creating a PSC the entitlements service will automatically generate a PSC number (identifier) for an individual or the first member of the family unit.
+For each subsequent member of the family unit, the PSC number (identifier) provided by the entitlement service should be included in the create operation.
+This will result in all members of the family have the same card number (Not they will all have their own entitlements and therefore have individual entitlement IDs (Coverage.id)).

 <div>
 {% include create-entitlement.svg %}